Chinese immigration to Sydney: Prosperity and suburbanisation

 By the end of the decade, Dixon Street, a precinct no longer associated with the markets, received a facelift and became a pedestrian mall, complete with damen (arched entrance).
 At one level this was a contrived piece of 'Chinese-ing' by the City Council, but it worked.
 Property values rose, Chinese organisations repositioned themselves there, and everyone enjoyed visiting Chinatown for a meal.
 The gift of extensive Chinese Gardens in 1988 by Sydney's sister city of Guangzhou enhanced the locality.
 Lion dances, long since gone from the streets of Sydney, returned, and appeared in the suburbs too.
 Dragon boat races, first organised by the Sing Tao newspaper in 1984, became a feature of the city's calendar.
-The number of people who visit the various cemeteries for the August Moon and Qing Ming festivals grows annually.
+The number of people who visit the various cemeteries for the Mid-Autumn and Qing Ming festivals grows annually.

 In June 1989 Chinese and non-Chinese stood shoulder to shoulder in the rain in Sydney Square listening to speeches in English and Chinese, following what has become known as the 1989 Tiananmen Square protests and massacre in Beijing.
 Since then, immigration numbers have risen steadily, with greater numbers of Mandarin-speaking people from mainland China joining the older Cantonese-speaking community.
 Tensions within the Chinese community, especially from older generations of residents who felt they were being culturally swamped, have not been uncommon.

 In 1996 there were 99,600 Chinese-born living in Sydney.
 This had risen to 146,000 by 2006.
 When those with a Chinese parent were added in the number rose to 292,400, and these figures do not include any of the descendants of the story told here.
 Areas of most dramatic population growth have been the City of Sydney and Hurstville, with growing numbers in Auburn, Ashfield, Parramatta, Ryde, Chatswood, Hornsby and Willoughby.